Acorn Electron: Acorn Plus 3

 Launched in late 1984 for a price of £229, the Acorn Plus 3 was a hardware module that connected independently of the Plus 1 and provided a "self contained disc interface and 3.5 inch single sided disc drive" offering over 300 KB of storage per disc using the newly introduced Advanced Disc Filing System (ADFS).
 The Plus 3 was also reportedly produced with a double-sided drive fitted.

 An expansion connector for a second 3.5- or 5.25-inch drive was also provided by the unit, with such drives needing to provide a Shugart-compatible connector and their own power supply.
 The original Electron edge connector was repeated on the back of the Plus 3, allowing the Plus 1 or other compatible expansion to be connected in conjunction with the Plus 3.

 The double-density drive of the Plus 3 was driven using a WD1770 drive controller by the ADFS.
-(The Plus 3 had been rumoured to offer Acorn's DFS and to feature a 8272 double-density disk controller before its launch.)
+(The Plus 3 had been rumoured to offer Acorn's DFS and to feature an 8272 double-density disk controller before its launch.)
 Because the WD1770 is capable of single-density mode and uses the same IBM360-derived floppy disc format as the Intel 8271 found in the BBC Micro, it was also possible to use the Disc Filing System with an alternate ROM, such as the ACP 1770 DFS.

 The Plus 3 reset PAGE to &1D00, reducing the amount of free RAM available to the user.
 The ADFS system could be temporarily disabled (and PAGE reset to &E00) via the *NOADFS command.
 Later products such as the PRES E00 ADFS remedied the memory demands of the ADFS, along with other issues suffered by the software as delivered with the Plus 3.
 If using the Plus 3 in screen modes 0–3, the pseudo-variable TIME would be thrown off, as the interrupts were disabled during disk access in these modes.
 The screen would also blank during disc accesses.

 Disks had to be manually mounted and dismounted using the *MOUNT / *DISMOUNT commands, or using the ++ key combination.
 Disks could also be booted from via the standard + key-combination, if the !BOOT file was present on the disk.
 This behaviour was the same as on the BBC Micro.

 The Plus 3 included an uprated square black power supply unit with mains cord, manufactured by STC, designed and manufactured in England to BS 415 and BS 5850, that was designed to power the Plus 3, in addition to the Electron and the Plus 1 interface as well.
 This replaced the original cream-coloured "wall wart" style power supply, designed to BS 415 and manufactured in Hong Kong.